Actinium

 Actinium is a chemical element; it has symbol Ac and atomic number 89.
 It was discovered by Friedrich Oskar Giesel in 1902, who gave it the name emanium; the element got its name by being wrongly identified with a substance André-Louis Debierne found in 1899 and called actinium.
-The actinide series, a set of 15 elements between actinium and lawrencium in the periodic table, are named after actinium.
+The actinide series, a set of 15 elements between actinium and lawrencium in the periodic table, is named after actinium.
 Together with polonium, radium, and radon, actinium was one of the first non-primordial radioactive elements to be discovered.

-A soft, silvery-white radioactive metal, actinium reacts rapidly with oxygen and moisture in air forming a white coating of actinium oxide that prevents further oxidation.
+A soft, silvery-white radioactive metal, actinium reacts rapidly with oxygen and moisture in air, forming a white coating of actinium oxide that prevents further oxidation.
 As with most lanthanides and many actinides, actinium assumes oxidation state +3 in nearly all its chemical compounds.
 Actinium is found only in traces in uranium and thorium ores as the isotope ^{227}Ac, which decays with a half-life of 21.772 years, predominantly emitting beta and sometimes alpha particles, and ^{228}Ac, which is beta active with a half-life of 6.15 hours.
 One tonne of natural uranium in ore contains about 0.2 milligrams of actinium-227, and one tonne of thorium contains about 5 nanograms of actinium-228.
-The close similarity of physical and chemical properties of actinium and lanthanum makes separation of actinium from the ore impractical.
+The close similarity of physical and chemical properties of actinium and lanthanum makes the separation of actinium from the ore impractical.
 Instead, the element is prepared, in milligram amounts, by the neutron irradiation of ^{226}Ra|link=radium in a nuclear reactor.
-Owing to its scarcity, high price and radioactivity, actinium has no significant industrial use.
+Owing to its scarcity, high price, and radioactivity, actinium has no significant industrial use.
 Its current applications include a neutron source and an agent for radiation therapy.